SpinningVinyl/jFractal/README.md

 ![jFractal](jFractal.png)

-This is an implementation of an algorithm that generates Mandelbrot and Julia sets in Java.
+This is an implementation of an algorithm that generates visual representations of Mandelbrot and Julia sets in Java.

 Requires JavaFX and my own [Complex class](https://github.com/SpinningVinyl/java-complex-numbers).